michaeleggers/meeting_room_displays/README.md

 ### If Udev does not work

 Change Makefile and config.py to use ttyACM0.
-Most of the time this will work Make sure you set write permission-bits for /dev/ttyACM0:
+Most of the time this will work.
+Make sure you set write permission-bits for /dev/ttyACM0:
 ```
 sudo chmod 666 /dev/ttyACM0